World's longest flight: 5 things we learned

 Overall, more than 500 meals were served to the 161 passengers on board.

 As for the crew: They were ready.
-They were prepared for the long-haul.
+They were prepared for the long haul.
 Even by the end of the flight, they looked fresh and continued to offer amenities to passengers.
 The aircraft was clean -- including the bathrooms -- which were kept clean constantly throughout.

 Fighting jet lag

 Before you board, prep yourself mentally and physically for 18 hours on an airplane.
 Exercise.
 Eat lightly, limit your day-of diet to soup for example, or just snacks.
 I used a couple of gadgets designed to help with jet lag -- special eyeglasses and a wrist band.
-I won't know if they helped until later, because I've been awake since early this morning and I only got about 5 hours of sleep on the flight.
+I won't know if they helped until later, because I've been awake since early this morning and I only got about five hours of sleep on the flight.
 (I would have gotten more, but I was gladly working hard, in your service!)

 The route